 This is a classic pie that people love to eat at Christmas and Thanksgiving and it graces most tables because of it’s popularity.

-The smooth center melts in your mouth and is packed full of your favorite fall flavors.
+The smooth center and creamier texture melts in your mouth and is packed full of your favorite fall flavors.

 You can make it with a regular pie crust or a gluten-free crust.
 I’ve bought gluten-free pie crusts at Whole Foods and they taste just as good.

-This recipe is pretty similar to Libby’s recipe, but I add more spice to it.
+This recipe is pretty similar to Libby’s pumpkin pie recipe, but I add more spice to it.
 It adds a little more flavor warmth to the pie.